anetczuk/dk-mage/doc/config.ini.md

 #enemy_keeper_creatures_limit = 50

+## Enable testing map for given map type.
+## To disable comment-out parameter.
+## Type: any string
+#test_mode = on

 ## Additional goodies for human player: reveal map special item, additional 20 mistresses and +200 000 to initial gold.
 ## To disable comment-out parameter.
 ## Type: any string
-#test_mode = on
+#test_addons = on

 ## Do not re-attempt to generate map on failure.
 ## To disable comment-out parameter.